 How do you recognize the need for process improvement?
 There are several telltale signs that your business requires process improvement.
 A study by the Center for Economic and Business Growth in 2012, states that every $1 spent on process improvement and quality management programs returned $6 in revenue, $16 in cost reduction, and $3 in profit.
 Knowing where and when to improve processes is more important than the process improvement initiative itself.
 Here are some reasons why your business may need process improvements:

-Some businesses are growing so fast that they need to make process improvements on a regular basis in order to make processes more efficient.
+Some businesses are growing so fast that they need to make process improvements regularly to make processes more efficient.
 Business growth brings more customers, more steps and controls, and more employees.
 Maintaining steady business growth requires process improvement methods like automation.

 Launch of new products and services

 Behind the successful launch of new products and services is a change or improvement of processes.
-Leading organizations like Pixar and Toyota have implemented continuous improvement techniques to assure the quality of the products they have developed.
+Leading organizations like Pixar and Toyota have implemented continuous improvement methodologies to ensure the quality of the products they have developed.
 Any new product launch requires considerable improvements/changes in the existing processes.

 Keeping up with safety, governmental, and industry regulations adds to the bureaucratic burden of current business processes.
 Every time new regulations occur, it is important to review processes to ensure that they are compliant.
 Any non-compliance may need changes or improvements in the process to ensure 100% compliance.